nafissa-create/Algorithm-for-Humanitarian-assistance/README.md

-# Algorithm for Humanitarian Assistance D
+# Algorithm for Humanitarian Assistance

 ## Context
 This project was developed as a **mini project** in the course **Fundamentals of Computer Programming**.